hdz369/tradeMarkIndexing/README.md

 - **PyTorch** – Implementing deep learning models.
 - **Hugging Face Transformers** – Using pre-trained captioning models.

+other OCR models like trocr was also tested but was abandon due to performance inferiority.

+Experiments on image size resizing has been done to balance between performance and time&memory constraints.

 ## Conclusion
 By combining OCR text detection and VLM description, this solution enables recognition of textual content and meaningful descriptions of trade mark images, making it useful for automated and consistent indexing.
 However, due to time and resource constraints, this solution still has much room for further improvement.